astro-pi/astro-pi-stretch-installer/README.md

 Performance throttling is introduced when you run the installer on a Lite image.

-If you installed from a Lite image, and you take an SD card from a Pi 3 to a Pi 1, it will run slightly slower than a Pi 1 should.
-To correct this, edit `/boot/config.txt` and remove the line `arm_freq=600` and reboot to set it back to default.

 ## Download the image

 Ready-made images will be available to download soon.